dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Notebook.md

  + EXTERNAL TABLE: when creating an external table you must also provide a location clause.
 AND when it is dropped, the files at the location will NOT BE dropped.
  + Support adding descriptive comment for the table:
 ![[Pasted image 20241022124111.png]]
+* CTAS statements don't support manual schema declaration.

 » MERGE INTO: merge a set of updates, insertions, and deletions based on a source table into a target Delta table. *Avoiding inserting the duplicate records when writing into Delta Tables.*

-» CREATE SCHEMA: creating a database with no specific location clause, the database will be created in the warehouse directory "dbfs:/user/hive/warehouse".
+» CREATE SCHEMA: ==creating a database== with no specific location clause, the database will be created in the warehouse directory "**dbfs:/user/hive/warehouse**".
+And if we create a table without specifying a directory, it will be created under "**db_hr.db**".
++ `CREATE SCHEMA` is an alias for `CREATE DATABASE` statement.
+While usage of SCHEMA and DATABASE is interchangeable, SCHEMA is preferred.

+» INSERT INTO function:
+INSERT INTO (*table*) VALUES (*entries*)

+» TRANSFORM function:

+transform(input_array, lambd_function)

+Transforms elements in an array expr using the function func.
+It is a higher order function that returns an output array from an input array by transforming each element in the array using a given lambda function

 » FILTER structure:

  filter(input_array, lamda_function)

 It is a higher order function that returns an output array from an input array by extracting elements for which the predicate of a lambda function holds.

 ### Python
 » CREATE FUNCTION (UDF):